ttwj/BeepBike/README.md

 Was originally planned to be used on bike-sharing systems which are unable to accomodate traditional SAM-based terminals

-Modified Adafruit_PN532 library also included -- this one supports ISO14443B (needed by CEPAS)
+You are recommended to use our modified Adafruit_PN532 library to support IS01443B (required by CEPAS), https://github.com/zhongfu/Adafruit-PN532

 How do I use it for my own projects?